-I worked for Amy for two years after our breakup.
+I worked alongside Aaron for two years after our breakup.
 Yes, we had an office romance and I did not want to quit such a big part of my life because I had to see him.
-I had an option to work from a different floor and avoided having lunch at our old restaurant.
+I had an option to work from a different floor of our workspace and simply avoided having lunch at our old restaurant.
 I still had to attend meetings with him, but not seeing him every day did help take my mind off things eventually.

 Friends and family are your saving grace at this point.
 It’s a great idea to go back to familiar spaces and let their warmth and comfort heal you.
 Make plans with your family for the weekend.
 I found myself almost forgetting about Aaron the during holidays when I was trying to spend time with my extended family.
-Do you want to know how to lose feelings for someone you love?
-Go out with friends, and learn what’s new in their lives.
-Focus on something else for a change.

-9. Lose feelings for someone you never dated: Analyze your feelings
+9. Losing feelings for someone you never dated: Analyze your thoughts

 10. Get out of your comfort zone

 Do things you’d never done before.
 Something that scares you a little.
 Distractions like these can help take your mind off the heartache.
 Try new foods.
 Wear that dress you thought you couldn’t carry well.
-Go on a solo vacation away from the city, and you may find love while traveling!
+Go on a solo vacation away from the city, and you may even find love while traveling!
 Yes, you could just develop feelings for someone new during this process.
 Contact with nature can help creating a positive outlook as suggested by a research.
-Make new experiences to leave old ones behind.
+Make new experiences to leave the old ones behind.

 11. Find yourself again

-I love books, but Amy mocked literature.
-Eventually, I stopped reading during our relationship.
+I love reading books, but Aaron always mocked literature.
+So eventually, I stopped reading during our relationship.
 It was only after my breakup I realized that I had missed reading.
 So I started to do the things I had avoided because of him.
 I even began painting, alongside picking up a good book.
 Painting something I had not done since I was 12.
 And I realized it made me happy to get back to what I loved, and also try a new hobby.

 Related Reading: When A Guy Talks About Marriage Too Soon- 9 Things You Should Do

-You can learn how to lose feelings for someone you love by distracting yourself with a new hobby will work wonders if you want to get over your old relationship.
+Distracting yourself with a new hobby will work wonders if you want to get over your old relationship.
 Learn something that you can use to build an alternate career path, like digital marketing.
 Or an essential life skill like woodwork that you can use to save money.
 Learning a new skill is a useful gift that keeps on giving.
 It not only gives you a way to financial independence but also gives you pride and belief in yourself.